 Many older people fear falling and with good reason: In the United States, falls are the leading cause of fatal and nonfatal injuries among older adults.
-In fact, one out of three people aged 65 and over will have a serious fall.1
+In fact, according to the National Council on Aging, one in four Americans aged 65+ have a serious fall each year.

 Even if the fall doesn’t result in death, the related injuries—such as hip fractures and head traumas—can be quite serious and have a debilitating effect on the person’s quality of life.
 Older people are more likely to break bones in falls because many older people have porous, fragile bones due to osteoporosis.
 Additionally, seniors are more likely to have complications from surgeries, as the sedation and additional trauma to the body make the recovery more risky.
 Seniors can’t bounce back as quickly or as completely as a younger person can.

 There are many reasons why seniors are at increased risk of falling, including:

 - Poor eyesight.
 Age-related vision diseases—as well as not wearing glasses—can prevent seniors from seeing objects in their way.

 - Assistive devices.
 Although canes and walkers are intended to help keep seniors safe, if they are used improperly, they can do more harm than good.

 - Medications.
 Taking sedatives, anti-depressants, or blood pressure medications—plus taking multiple medications—are some of the causes that increase the risk of falling.

 - Fatigue.
 Many seniors have trouble sleeping soundly and can trip because they are tired during the day.

 - Lack of physical activity.
 Failure to exercise regularly results in poor muscle tone, decreased bone mass, loss of balance, and reduced flexibility.